 Demand for property and luxury holiday homes

 Northeast Brazil is an established property market for domestic buyers and a growing market for international investors.
 Brazilians choose the north east as their favourite holiday and second home destination due to the ideal climate, its affordability and the investment potential of owning property in the area.
 Strong demand comes from Brazil’s wealthy middle and upper classes.
 There is a clear opportunity to earn from residential real estate and tourist resorts by investing in Northeast Brazil.

 Wealth across the board has dramatically increased in Brazil.
 Government schemes have lifted millions of people out of poverty.
 Increased employment and higher salaries have created a booming middle class.
-For the first time, many Brazilians are now able to take a holiday – a survey carried out in August 2016 found that nearly 75% of Brazilians expressed the intention to holiday in Brazil over the next six months.
-The same survey revealed that the preferred destination for the vast majority (41%) is Northeast Brazil, well ahead of the nearest competition, the South with 26.6%.
+For the first time, many Brazilians are now able to take a holiday – a survey carried out by the Ministry of Tourism in mid-February 2017 found that 60 per cent of Brazilians planned to visit Northeast Brazil during this year.

 International tourism is also experiencing a boom, particularly in the wake of the 2014 FIFA World Cup and 2016 Olympic and Paralymic Games.
 Nearly half a million foreigners attended the Games and 87% of them said they would return to Brazil, now firmly on the international destination radar.
 Foreign spending rose by 7% in the first six months of 2016.

 According to the Financial Times

 RISING GDP + WEALTH

 STRONG STOCK MARKET